dean0x7d/pybinding/docs/tutorial/solvers.rst

 LAPACK
 ------

-The :class:`.Solver` class establishes the interface of a solver within Pybinding, but it does not contain a concrete diagonalization routine.
+The :class:`.Solver` class establishes the interface of a solver within pybinding, but it does not contain a concrete diagonalization routine.
 For this reason we never instantiate the plain solver, only its implementations such as :func:`.solver.lapack`.